 Chappelle too, suggests that risk appetite is a ‘topic which remains from our experience a struggle in many organizations and particularly perhaps in light of the Basel Committee’s guidance on risk appetite and tolerance for banking organizations, which recommends articulating the motivations for taking on or avoiding certain types of risk and establishing boundaries or indicators.

 Businesses seeking to improve their risk management may benefit from establishing or revising their risk appetite statement and developing a set of KRIs, which will provide significant insights into gaps or weak points within their risk and control environments.
 Monitoring changes in risk exposure, KRIs, as metrics of changes in risk profile, can play a key role in the prevention or mitigation of major events.

-The Institute of Operational Risk’s view is that KRIs should be applied to operational risks that an organisation might be highly exposed to, which may jeopardise the fulfilment of operational objectives or fall outside of risk appetite.
+The Institute of Operational Risk’s view is that KRIs should be applied to operational risks that an organization might be highly exposed to, which may jeopardize the fulfilment of operational objectives or fall outside of risk appetite.

 Indicators may also be used to highlight the positives, such as effective internal control where they are within defined thresholds, and to provide assurance that risks are being appropriately managed to the board and stakeholders.

 When key risks are mapped to strategic initiatives, management can identify the most relevant and critical metrics and track their performance.
 And when measurable, meaningful KRIs have been determined, thresholds can be validated, and set according to risk appetite and tolerance.

 Interested in learning more about the interplay between risk appetite and KRIs?

 Dr. Ariane Chappelle shared her insights into risk appetite and the roles, attributes, and use of preventative KRIs within banking and FS markets.
 Watch Now.